-- A student who has not attended IAIA for one or more semesters and who left in good academic standing must submit a new admissions application. - A student who attended another college/university must submit official college transcripts otherwise, admission will be denied. - A student who left IAIA on academic probation or academic suspension must fulfill the requirements of that standing.
+- A student who has not attended IAIA for two or more consecutive semesters and who left in good academic standing must submit a new admissions application. - A student who attended another college/university during their time away from IAIA must submit official college transcripts; otherwise, admission will be denied. - A student who left IAIA on academic probation or academic suspension must fulfill the requirements of that standing.
 If returning to IAIA after fulfillment of academic suspension, a new application and a one-page essay describing how he/she plans to be successful at IAIA is required.
-The essay for re-admission should explicitly address how their academic preparedness has changed and what new strategies they intend to employ to support their success and is submitted to the Enrollment Management Director for approval/denial. - Under certain circumstances, such as extreme hardship, death of a family or other family emergencies, the Enrollment Management Director of IAIA may waive readmission requirements.
+The essay for readmission should explicitly address how their academic preparedness has changed and what new strategies they intend to employ to support their success.
+The essay is submitted to the Enrollment Management Director for approval/denial. - Under certain circumstances, such as extreme hardship, death of a family member or other family emergencies, the Enrollment Management Director of IAIA may waive readmission requirements.
 In this case, the student will continue with his/her current degree plan.